This course will take place in person.

 Will I need any equipment or materials?

-Image: London Collection
+Image: Coop Collection Photographs

 You will learn

-- About different types of London slang
+- About the specifics of the developing London voice

 - The difference between accents south and north of the river